Troubleshooting common PHP issues

 Often problems with PHP code are cause by something very simple.
 Check your syntax and look for broken code highlighting (if your editor supports it).

 If you’re code is being displayed on your website instead of running make sure all your files are saved with the .php extension.
-Another possible reason for this is that PHP is not enabled on your hosting, we don’t enable PHP on our Starter hosting package, if you wish to run PHP and are using this package you will need to upgrade.
+Another possible reason for this is that PHP is not enabled on your hosting.
+We don’t enable PHP on our Starter hosting package, so if you wish to run PHP and are using this package you will need to upgrade.

 If you’re using loops within your PHP code you may run into problems where by your script seems to never stop loading.
 A common cause of this problem is that the loop isn’t counting properly.

-One way to debug this is to echo() the current count number at the beginning of each loop cycle, this will hopefully give you a better idea of where the problems lay.
+One way to debug this is to echo() the current count number at the beginning of each loop cycle, this will hopefully give you a better idea of where the problems lies.

 We highly recommend the very active discussion forum (PHP Builder) for discussing all aspects of PHP – www.phpbuilder.com/board.